 7. Finally, what do you expect to get from this partnership in the future?

-Xpand IT has a very strong partnership with both Microsoft and Xamarin, that are now becoming one and the same.
-With the projects we already have, in Portugal and abroad, and due to the fact that we opened our London office last year, this will certainly be a year for growth with new partners and customers in different industries.
-I am betting in a very relevant growth in terms of services and in the adoption of the products we already have or that we’re going to create – because they have a very serious value proposition on them.
+Xpand IT has an unyielding cooperation with both Microsoft and Xamarin, which are now becoming one and the same.
+With the projects we already have, in Portugal and abroad, and because we opened our London office last year, this will certainly be a year for growth with new partners and customers in different industries.
+I am betting on a very consistent growth in terms of services and in the adoption of the products we already have or that we’re going to create – because they have a very serious value proposition for them.
 I am confident that success is a natural consequence of hard work, it doesn’t come by chance.
-And the level of commitment we have on this partnership, as well as the innovation we keep bringing to what we do, I have no doubt we will keep raising the excellence standards by which we abide, inspiring companies and people to achieve outstanding results!
+And the level of commitment we have in this partnership, as well as the innovation we keep bringing to what we do, I have no doubt we will keep raising the excellence standards by which we abide, encouraging companies and people to achieve outstanding results!